Fair Trade

 BOC WAGES -

-Mat Weavers Weavers- UPDATE 2024 -$6.00 for each of two workers per mat is the current average for weavers in the countryside.
+PDATE 2024 -$9.00 for each of two workers per mat is the current average for weavers in the countryside.
 This rate in addition to holiday bonuses was as low as $.75 a day in 2002 is expected to keep pace with inflation.
-Best gage of our success: We strive to be the producer of choice for weavers by never paying under market prices and by always paying on time and developing respectful relationship.
+Best gage of our success: We strive to be the producer of choice for weavers by never paying under market prices and by always paying on time and developing respectful relationships.
 If they choose us, that reflects our success.
-This is hard work but it is usually done outside next to or on the ground level fo the makers hmes in the countryside.
+This is hard work but it is usually done outside next to or on the ground level just outside their homes in the countryside.

 Purse Makers-